user18130814200115-2/calcom/README.md

 ## Syntax

-A `calcom` file input file must be written according to the following syntax.
+A `calcom` file input file must be written according to the following syntax (see `examples` for more):

 ### Comments